bartboy011/cd-reminder/README.md

 you to fill as you please.
 * If you call `new_reminder This is my new reminder` it will create (if it doesn't exist already) a `.cd-reminder` file and append the text to it (meaning it won't override what's already in the file

+Having issues with these files messing with Git?
+Run the command `git_exclude_cd_reminder` - this will do one of two things - if you already have a global gitignore file configured, it will append to that file.
+Otherwise it will create the file `$HOME/.gitignore-global`, configure that file with Git, and then add our exclusion to it.